SebiR/Pollin_NetIO_Clone/README.md

 * Added capacitors and diodes for stability
 * placement of the components as close to the original as possible

+## Software
+The original Pollin Netserver is in /Software/Netserver.zip

 ## Firmware
 The original firmware is included.